 - Detail study for data fundamental for retail, marketing, and sales.

 - Learn how you can use data science to predict trends.

-So, what is data science?
+So, what is data science in RPA?

 There are various ways can use Data Science in your business.
 You must have a good skill of what Data Science will help you with and how to know your DS project accurately and have them handover real value to your business.
 Before coming to the point, let’s first look back to some business fundamental to view how this list is built up.
-A good business serves more customer, they serve much better and in the more accurate way.
+A good business serves more customer, they serve much better and in a more accurate way.
 To know how well they can be measured by revenue and cost, or revenue-costs=profit.